Unsupervised Vision-and-Language Pre-training Without Parallel Images and Captions: Approach

-\wvb differs from the previous models in two aspects, pre-training with unaligned data and detector tags, which we illustrate in the following.
+We introduce the two core design choices of unsupervised pre-training: mask-and-predict pre-training with unaligned data and the detector tags.

-\paragraph{Weakly-supervised Pre-training with Unaligned Data} \wvb assumes access to a text corpus $D_T$ and an image corpus $D_I$ for pre-training.
+\paragraph{Mask-and-Predict Pre-training with Unaligned Data} We assume access to a text corpus $D_T$ and an image corpus $D_I$ for pre-training.
 During every pre-training step, we randomly sample either a batch of text from $D_T$ or a batch of images from $D_I$.
-No alignments between text and images are provided to the model.
-When pre-training with a text segment $T$, the model is trained to reconstruct $T$ given the masked $\tilde{T}$.\footnote{We also adopt the next sentence prediction task in BERT when long documents are available, which trains the model to predict whether two text segments are coherent.} When pre-training with an image $I$, the model is trained to reconstruct $I$ given the masked $\tilde{I}$.
+No alignment between text and images is provided to the model.
+When pre-training with a text segment $T$, the model is trained to reconstruct $T$ given the masked $\tilde{T}$.\footnote{We adopt the next sentence prediction task in BERT when long documents are available.} When pre-training with an image $I$, the model is trained to reconstruct $I$ given the masked $\tilde{I}$.
 A single Transformer is used throughout two modalities (i.e. $\theta$ shared across modalities).
 The pre-training objective can be summarized as:

-After pre-training, the model is fine-tuned on downstream tasks just as the supervised model, with input being a text-image pair.
+After pre-training, the model is fine-tuned on downstream tasks just as its supervised counterpart, with the input being a text-image pair.

-\paragraph{Detector Tags} We introduce detector tags as anchor points between two modalities.
+\paragraph{Detector Tags} While mask-and-predict pre-training with unaligned data in itself achieves non-trivial performance (Section \ref{exp3}), we find it beneficial to provide noisy alignment signals in the form of the detector tags.
 When modeling an image $I$, for each region detected, we append the tag outputted by the object detector to the input.
-The detector is pre-trained on a general object detection dataset \citep{krishna2017visual,anderson2018bottom} and the tags are essentially a bag of words that provide some noisy grounding signals to the model.
+The detector \citep{ren2015faster} is pre-trained on a general object detection dataset \citep{krishna2017visual,anderson2018bottom} and the tags are essentially a bag of words that provide some noisy grounding signals to the model.
+During pre-training, we apply the mask-and-predict objective to the tags, which further encourages grounding.